krcourville/slides/static/presentations/runbooks.md

 [Runbook for Aeon_Identity_Provider](https://git.yale.edu/Library-IT/Aeon_Identity_Provider/wiki/SSO-Runbook)

-### Caveats
+### Observations

 * Only accessible to users of `git.yale.edu`.
-* Maybe should be accessible to all devs and dev ops and possibly also ITS personal, at least, in a read-only view.
+* Seems discoverable.
+Can locate the runbook by searching for `sso runbook` and looking at `Wikis`.
-* Should be discoverable to enable people to find services they can use and/or re-use ideas from.
+* Markdown-based: Commonly used features such as table of content and tables can be cumbersome using Github Wiki.
+Use of VS Code and extensions is helpful, but a more fully-featured browser-based GUI may be ideal.
-* Commonly used features such as table of content and tables can be cumbersome using Github Wiki.
-Use of VS Code and extensions is helpful, but a more fully-featured browser-based GUI is ideal
+* Is Wiki better?
+As opposed to a `docs` dir in the associated repository?

 ## Recommendations